Art-Sells/Arells/README.md

 ## Core Beliefs:

-***Arells believes...***
+Arells believes:
+1. It's wrong for investors to lose money selling assets.
-...in empowering investors more than itself ...and money isn't the root to all evil, the *love of money is the root to all evil*.
+2. In empowering investors more than itself.
+3. Money isn't the root to all evil, the *love of money is the root to all evil*.
-- This will keep Arells' away from selfish ambition and towards creating innovations that will help empower people everywhere.
+- This will keep Arells away from selfish ambition and towards creating innovations that will help empower investors everywhere.